What Bulbs or Flowers are Poisonous to Dogs?

 - Peach (stones and leaves)

 - Wild cherry tree (twigs and foliage)

 - Yew (berries and foliage)

 What should I do if I think my dog has been poisoned?

-If you think your dog has been poisoned by anything, you need to act quickly.
+If you think your animal has been poisoned by anything, you need to act quickly.
 Contact your vet as soon as your pet shows signs of being ill.
-It’s a good idea to write down the details of anything you think your dog has ingested, when they ate/drank it, how much they have swallowed, and what symptoms they have been experiencing.
+It’s a good idea to write down the details of anything you think they have ingested, when they ate/drank it, how much they have swallowed and what symptoms they have been experiencing.